elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 ## TODO
  - [ ] Should we adopt the naming convention of event log `.kibana-event-log-8.0.0-000001`?
+ - [ ] Can we detect and throw if there's an auto-created `.kibana` index with inferred mappings?
+If we detect this we cannot assume that `.kibana` contains all the latest documents.
+Our algorithm might also fail because we clone the `.kibana` index with it's faulty mappings which can prevent us from updating the mappings to the correct ones.
+We can ask users to verify their indices to identify where the most up to date documents are located (e.g. in `.kibana`, `.kibana_N` or perhaps a combination of both).
+We can prepare a `.kibana_7.11.0_001` index and ask users to manually reindex documents into this index.

 ## Manual QA Test Plan
 ### 1. Legacy pre-migration